-Jue to the length of many mews and alleys found in Lewisham, development beyond the first 40m is unlikely to be acceptable due to the limitations of waste collection.
-This can, in some cases, and if there are sufficient homes to justify it, be extended to 60m where waste collection vehicles are able to reverse safely up to 20m into a site (see figure 184).
+found in Lewisham, development beyond the first 40m is unlikely to be acceptable due to the limitations of waste collection.
+This can, in some cases, and if there are sufficient homes to justify it, be extended to 60m where waste collection vehicles are able to reverse safely up to 20m into a site (see figure 180).
 Where this is being relied upon, applicants will be required to provide evidence (through tracking diagrams, or similar) to demonstrate that waste collection vehicles can undertake safe and efficient manoeuvring without endangering pedestrians.

-Where a high-quality road surface, artificial lighting, right of way, and sufficient turning capacity can be secured along the full length of the mews or alleys - from public highway to public highway - coordinated development along its full length may be acceptable where it is of sufficient width to allow access for waste, delivery and emergency vehicles, and for pedestrians to pass safely.
+lighting, right of way, and sufficient turning capacity can be secured along the full length of the mews or alleys - from public highway to public highway - coordinated development along its full length may be acceptable where it is of sufficient width to allow access for waste, delivery and emergency vehicles, and for pedestrians to pass safely.

-occasional gaps between buildings are a characteristic of many mews developments, providing long views for homes within them and planning applications for such schemes should demonstrate a thorough understanding of local context and character.
+4.1.10.
+Occasional gaps between buildings are a characteristic of many mews developments, providing long views for homes within them and planning applications for such schemes should demonstrate a thorough understanding of local context and character.
 Design and Access Statements explaining how mews development responds to local character should accompany any submission.

-33.1.11.
+44.1.11.
 Gates across the entrances to mews and alleys will not be permitted, although rising bollards or other methods of controlling vehicle access which do not inhibit pedestrians are allowed where appropriate.

-Fig. 182: New mews house in New Cross designed by Kennedy Twaddle. (website: www.kennedytwaddle.com, photography: Chris Twaddle)
+Fig. 178: New mews house in New Cross designed by Kennedy Twaddle. (website: www.kennedytwaddle.com, photography: Chris Twaddle)

-Acceptable privacy distances can be difficult 33.1.12. to achieve when new dwellings face one another across a narrow mews or alley.
+34.1.12.
+Acceptable privacy distances can be difficult to achieve when new dwellings face one another across a narrow mews or alley.
 In these cases flexibility can be applied to the requirement for privacy distances, although steps should be undertaken to ensure that residents' enjoyment of their homes and their right to privacy are not compromised to an unacceptable degree.
 Staggered windows, the use of projecting windows, that limit direct overlooking by focussing outlook sideways or upwards, or sloping roof windows can be employed to achieve these objectives and applicants will be expected to demonstrate how adequate privacy is achieved.

-33.1.13.
+4.1.13.
 Where development is proposed within Conservation Areas, the accompanying character appraisal takes precedence and applications should demonstrate how proposals are in accordance with it.

-Fig. 183: New dwellings at the entrance to mews an alleys may be acceptable in line with the principles of street extension (see section 27).
+Fig. 179: New dwellings at the entrance to mews an alleys may be acceptable in line with the principles of street extension (see section 27).

-Fig. 184: Coordinated development may allow new homes to be built along mews and alleys provided that safe access for pedestrians, delivery and emergency vehicles can be secured, and a robust strategy for the removal of waste and recycling is in place.
+Fig. 180: Coordinated development may allow new homes to be built along mews and alleys provided that safe access for pedestrians, delivery and emergency vehicles can be secured, and a robust strategy for the removal of waste and recycling is in place.

-34 Other Types
+35 Other Types